CardForest/master-class/docs/state-pattern.md

 First, if you are not familiar with this pattern, I recommend you read this [excellent article](http://gameprogrammingpatterns.com/state.html).

 Our Master-Class types include an `M.State` type.
-That type helps us turns objects into concurrent, hierarchical state machines.
+That type helps us turn objects into concurrent, hierarchical state machines.

 The `M.State` type basically merges object types together